Categories

 I was born in 1980 in Athens, Greece.
 I read economics at Trinity Hall, Cambridge, where I also did some graduate work.
 I subsequently migrated to political philosophy, eventually completing a doctorate at Oxford, where I was supervised by G.A.
 Cohen.

-I am currently associate professor in practical philosophy at Erasmus University Rotterdam.
+I work as associate professor in Practical Philosophy at Erasmus University Rotterdam and as associate professor in Political Philosophy at the University of Athens.
 Before that, I taught at Leiden, UC Louvain, KU Leuven, and Cambridge, where I was also Director of Studies in Philosophy at Jesus College and Trinity Hall.

 I have held fellowships at Princeton University’s Center for Human Values (2015-16), at the Aarhus Institute for Advanced Study (2018-19), and at Harvard University’s Edmond & Lily Safra Center for Ethics (2023-24).